dannybauman/30-day-map-challenge-2025/maps/03-polygons/magicpatterns/README.md

 - Map works well despite using mock data
 - User satisfied with result (Grade B)
 - Potential improvement: User could upload data or platform could try another approach
+- **Platform Limitation:** User reached free tier limit (for today?) and couldn't follow up with more changes
+- **Note:** Free tier limits may restrict iterations or testing on the same day

 ---